jwong-fs/advent-of-code/README.md

 # Advent of Code

-These are my Advent of Code (AoC) puzzle solutions in Javascript.
+These are my Advent of Code (AoC) puzzle solutions in Javascript, sorted by year then day.